wavecommander/panblog/md/base/misc.md

 * Reaching understanding through communication; have patience and choose your words carefully

 ***

-"May the gift of consciousness blossom, Ad Infinitum."

 "As the memories fade, I sit and think.
 What was it I cared about again?"